wonas2dosgwr3/measurevaluenotmoney/README.md

 >> ***- ?***<br><br>

 # ***THE HOMELESS DOLLAR.
 Part 28a.
 No signs of life allowed.***
-## ***A RISING STANDARD OF LIVING (standard of RESOURCE USE, <ins>MORE VALUABLE STANDARD OF VALUE!!!</ins>) is the biggest threat to homeless dollars (would invariably bring scrutiny and wondering the need for homeless dollars).***<br><br>***Only JACKPOTS!!!, games of chance, "WINNERS"¹ AND LOSERS, NOT COMMERCE (which raises the standard of living because EVERYBODY WINS) deploy homeless dollars; only LOWERING THE STANDARD OF LIVING!!!<br><br>Jackpots for NO HUMAN LABOR, FOR LAND, the timeless, useless attempt to get money from land.
+## ***A RISING STANDARD OF LIVING (standard of RESOURCE USE, <ins>MORE VALUABLE STANDARD OF VALUE!!!</ins>) is the biggest threat to homeless dollars (would invariably bring scrutiny and wondering the need for homeless dollars).***
+ > ***Only JACKPOTS!!!, games of chance, "WINNERS"¹ AND LOSERS, NOT COMMERCE (which raises the standard of living because EVERYBODY WINS) deploy homeless dollars; only LOWERING THE STANDARD OF LIVING!!!<br><br>Jackpots for NO HUMAN LABOR, FOR LAND, the timeless, useless attempt to get money from land.
 JACKPOTS OF LAND!!!
 For NO HUMAN LABOR (homeless dollars).<br><br>JACKPOTS FOR NO HUMAN LABOR <ins>sure to cause "SHORTAGES"!!!, "UNAFFORDBILITY"!!! of what human labor provides.</ins> "SHORTAGES" of energy, health care, housing, etc, etc. Wars and misery.<br><br>JACKPOTS FOR NO HUMAN LABOR, FOR WASTING RESOURCES (HUMAN AND ALL OTHER), FOR LOWERING THE STANDARD OF LIVING!!!<br><br>JACKPOTS FOR NO SIGNS OF LIFE.
 FOR RETURNING BARBARISM.
-FOR ANOTHER VANISHED CIVILIZATION.<br><br>Nobody ever saw a bad merchandise peddler make a fair and deliberate exchange of anything with anybody.²***<br>
+FOR ANOTHER VANISHED CIVILIZATION.***
+## ***Nobody ever saw a bad merchandise peddler make a fair and deliberate exchange of anything with anybody.²***<br>
 >> ***¹ No real winners, EVERYBODY LOSING because no commerce.***<br>
 >> ***² See "No man's land (the marketplace!!!)."
 Part 3.***<br>
 # ***Part 28b.
 Homeless ghosts.***